bogdan-karlenko/min-express-srv/README.md

 # min-express-server

-  This app accepts admin/admin in a login form and redirects to /admin.html
+  This app allows to register users and login if user exists.

-   Otherwise it returns "401 Unauthorised" error.
+   App uses MongoDB to store user data.

-   This is to work with requests and responses in ExpressJS.
+   This is to work with ExpressJS.

    Run: http://35.177.44.184:8880/